Keywords

 • Operation descriptions: The number and names of the operations used in the protocol.
 Each operation is an action or a series of actions that require constant attention.

-• Operation duration: The hands-on duration in minutes for each operation.
+• Step duration: The hands-on duration in min for each operation.
 This is the maximum time allotted to an individual operation to take place.
+For example, a user may estimate that it takes 2 min to add a drug to a sample, put that sample away, and move on to the next.
 This parameter may be shorter for a more experienced experimentalist or longer for trainees new to the protocol.
 For the best results, it is recommended that inexperienced users perform a dry run for each operation to obtain a better understanding of their individual pacing.

-• Inter-operation interval: The “wait time” that occurs between the end of one operation and the beginning of the next (e.g., incubation, or duration of spin in a centrifuge).
+• Time between steps: The inter-operation interval or “wait time” that occurs between the end of one manual operation and the beginning of the next (e.g., the duration of an incubation after adding a drug, or the duration of a centrifugation step after loading a centrifuge).

 The user may additionally utilize the “Time Course Helper” to easily insert a simple time series by first choosing an anchoring operation (e.g., the start of a drug treatment), then defining an operation to be repeated (e.g., harvest cells) and lastly identifying the time points to enact the repeating operation (e.g., 5, 15, 30, and 60 min).
 All parameters may be saved and edited externally for re-uploading if desired.

-(Optional) Additional Parameters - StaggR provides additional flexibility in the planning through additional parameters that may be modified but are populated with convenient values by default.
+(Optional) Additional Parameters - StaggR provides additional flexibility in the planning through additional parameters that may be modified but are pre-populated with convenient values by default.

 • Optimizer granularity: The user can define the lengths of the time steps for which the optimizer checks for conflict.
 This value will also be used as the first test interval.
-A smaller granularity often leads to a solution closer to the optimal solution, but requires a longer computation time.
+For example, the default granularity of 0.25 min means an initial schedule with a 0.25 min staggering of each sample will be tested.
+If conflicts are detected, a 0.5 min staggering will be evaluated and so on until the staggering interval exceeds the duration of a single protocol at which point samples would be processed sequentially and not staggered.
+A smaller granularity often leads to a solution closer to the optimal solution, but requires greater computational resources.
 Adjust according to the time scale of the workflow.

 • Graphical parameters: The user can also modulate several features of the output displays including the colors of each operation used for visualization, a base color to generate a spread of colors for samples, and the X-axis tick interval.